DIPLOMA IN PSYCHOLOGY OF CONSUMER BEHAVIOUR

 Kahle, Minton et al, consider the characteristics of individual consumers such as demographics, personality lifestyles and behavioural variables such as usage rates, usage occasion, loyalty, brand advocacy, willingness to provide referrals, in an attempt to understand people’s wants and consumption are all investigated in formal studies of consumer behaviour.
 The study of consumer behaviour also investigates the influences, on the consumer, from groups such as family, friends, sports, reference groups, and society in general.

-There are various types of marketing mix decisions examined on this Diploma in Psychology of Consumer Behaviour and each one focuses one a type of decision (e.g., pricing, advertising, creating experiences).
-Within this context the course we then consider psychological principles that predict how consumers typically respond to different decisions the marketer could take.
+There are various types of marketing mix decisions examined on this Diploma in Psychology of Consumer Behaviour and each one focuses on a type of decision (e.g., pricing, advertising, creating experiences).
+Within this context of the course we then consider psychological principles that predict how consumers typically respond to different decisions the marketer could take.

 Theme 1 – The Marketplace & Consumer Society

 • Buying, Having, Being